zhuxiao/asvbm/README.md

   </tbody>
 </table>

-Additionally, basic metrics for different structural variant (SV) size ranges were computed, primarily categorized into the following seven intervals.
+Additionally, basic metrics for different structural variant (SV) size ranges were computed, primarily categorized into the following eight intervals.
 The results are displayed below:

 <table>
   <thead>